MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/allow-members-to-send-as-or-send-on-behalf-of-group.md

 1. In the Exchange admin center, go to **Recipients** \> <a href="https://go.microsoft.com/fwlink/?linkid=2183233" target="_blank">**Groups**</a>.

-2. Select the Group that you want to allow users to send on behalf.
+2. Select the group that you want to allow users to send on behalf of.

 3. Select **Settings** and Click on **Edit manage delegates**